acadic-portal/acadic-portal.github.io/README.md

 Nesessary JavaScript libraries required for hosting [ACADIC portal](https://acadic.org) could be found in this repository.
 GitHub Pages enable .js files to get updated, regularly.
 To use GitHub Pages, the repository must be public and named as ***[username]*.github.io** .
 In settings>code and automation>Pages>Build and Deployment, the *Source* should be set to "Deploy from a branch" and the *Branch* should be set to "None".
 Maybe [this page](https://docs.github.com/en/pages/quickstart) could help further.
-To insert the library to your html code use the line below:
+To insert the library use the code below:

 `  <script src="https://username.github.io/file.js"> </script>  `